IMCIVREE Solution for injection Ref.[27947] Active ingredients: Setmelanotide

 5.3.
 Preclinical safety data

-Nonclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, genotoxicity, fertility, teratogenicity, or postnatal development.
+Nonclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, genotoxicity, carcinogenicity, fertility, teratogenicity, or postnatal development.

-A developmental reproduction study in rabbits revealed increases in embryo-foetal resorption and postimplantation loss in pregnant rabbits treated with setmelanotide.
+A developmental reproduction study in rabbits revealed increases in embryo-foetal resorption and post-implantation loss in pregnant rabbits treated with setmelanotide.
 These effects were attributed to extreme reductions in maternal food consumption related to the primary pharmacodynamic activity of setmelanotide.
 Similar reductions in food consumption and related embryo-foetal loss were not observed in a developmental reproduction study in rats.
 No teratogenic effects were observed in either species.

 Dose-related setmelanotide concentrations were observed in milk 2 hours after subcutaneous injection in the pre-weaning phase of a pre- and postnatal development study in rats.
 No quantifiable setmelanotide concentrations were detected in plasma from nursing pups at any dose.